|

 is the third leading cause of unintentional death in the United States,

-ages 1 to 2, drowning is the leading cause of injury death.
-(U.S. Lifesaving
+children ages 1 to 2, drowning is the leading cause of injury death.

-Association) This program examines why and how children drown and what
+(U.S. Lifesaving Association) This program examines why and how children

 2 - 2.5 hours